rl3107/stock_price_by_historical/README.md

 template.para_explain(['ticker','lag'])
 ```

-    ticker: ticker of the asset, default SPY
+    ticker: ticker of the asset, default SPY. string
-    lag: time lag to consider for the model, default 50
+    lag: time lag to consider for the model, default 50. int

 Change parameters.